ashishpanchal33/cleanil_copy/README.md

 We have also implemented a set of RL algorithms under `cleanil/rl`.
 The training scripts are in `scripts/rl`.
 Although we have tested some of them to ensure the base RL solvers for the IL algorithms are performant, the tests were not comprehensive.

 ## Algorithms and benchmarks
 The implemented IL and IRL algorithms are listed in the following table.
-For some of the algorithms, we have implemented modern techniques and tricks such as gradient penalty that would deviate slightly from the ideal algorithms in the papers.
+For some of the algorithms, we have implemented modern techniques and tricks such as gradient penalty that may deviate slightly from the ideal algorithms in the papers.
 For behavior cloning, we do not use any regularization by default.

 We use 20 expert trajectories for behavior cloning based methods and 10 for RL based methods.
 For algorithms that make use of an offline transition dataset (e.g., from [D4RL](https://github.com/Farama-Foundation/D4RL)), we choose the `medium-replay` dataset.
 This dataset is more challenging as it does not contain expert transitions and is much smaller in size (way less than 1M transitions).

 The numbers below are the inter-quartile means and standard deviations of normalized returns from the last 30 evaluation episodes of a single seed.
 We did not cherry pick seeds, all algorithms were run on seed 0.
 The Wandb run logs are linked under the scores.

+We also documented some implementation tricks and observations.
+See this [blog post](https://ran-weii.github.io/2025/03/28/cleanil-implementation-tricks.html) for detail.

 | Paper | Algorithm | On/offline | Num expert traj. | Halfcheetah | Hopper | Walker2d |
 |-------|-----------|------------|------------------|-------------|--------|----------|